California Adjustable Rate Mortgage (ARM)

 Initial Fixed rate

 Choose the initial rate that best fits with your investment strategy.
-The RTC ARM combines the features of fixed rate and adjustable rate loans.
+The PHL ARM combines the features of fixed rate and adjustable rate loans.
 It starts off with a stable interest rate for several years, after which it converts to an ARM, with the rate being adjusted every year for the remaining life of the loan.

 Available Initial Fixed Rate Periods: